Japan's PM may rethink tax hike; could shake markets, unsettle support

-TOKYO (Reuters) - Japan’s most significant fiscal reform in years - a planned increase in the country’s sales tax - could be delayed or watered down in a move that might rattle financial markets and ultimately undermine support for the prime minister.
+TOKYO (Reuters) - Japan’s most significant fiscal reform in years - a planned increase in the country’s sales tax - could be delayed or watered down in a move that might rattle financial markets and amount to an own goal for the prime minister.

 Despite holding the strongest political mandate of any prime minister in years, there are signs Shinzo Abe is seriously rethinking the plan out of concern it could derail a nascent economic recovery he has crafted with an aggressive policy mix, dubbed Abenomics.